marcello3d/node-tosource/Readme.md

 Notes
 -----
-* Functions are serialized with func.toString(), no closure properties are serialized.
+* Functions are serialized with `func.toString()`, no closure properties are serialized
 * Multiple references to the same object become copies
 * Circular references are encoded as `{$circularReference:1}`